esnet/gdg/website/content/docs/gdg/getting_started.md

 ```
 You need to adjust three parts in the configuration in order to function:
 - Grafana URL: This is just a URL where your Grafana is available.
+- Set the user_name to the value you want to use.
+- You need to either set a ENV value or create an auth_<context_name> with the correct values for your token or password.
-- API Key OR Username / Passoword for Admin user.
-See [authentication](configuration.md) section if you need more information.
+- API Key OR Username / Password for Admin user.
+See [authentication](#authentication-concepts) section above if you need more information.
 - Downloaded Folders: The `watched` field defines folders which will be considered for manipulation.
 You can see these folders in your Grafana Web UI, under Dashboards > Management.
 From there, you can simply define the folders you want to be downloaded in the `watched` list.
-The dashboards are downloaded as JSON files in the `$OUTPUT_PATH/dashboards/$GRAFANA_FOLDER_NAME` directory.
-Where `$OUTPUT_PATH` is the path defined in the `dashboard_output` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder from which the dashboards were downloaded.
+The dashboards are downloaded as JSON files in the `$OUTPUT_PATH/org_name/dashboards/$GRAFANA_FOLDER_NAME` directory.
+Where `$OUTPUT_PATH` is the path defined in the `output_path` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder from which the dashboards were downloaded.
+- The default org_name is "Main Org." which is the default for Grafana, if you renamed your org, please set its name with the property: `organization_name`

 {{< callout context="note" title="Note" icon="info-circle" >}}
-Starting with verions 0.7.0 regex patterns for folders are now supported, ex: Other|General, folder/*
+Starting with version 0.7.0 regex patterns for folders are now supported, ex: Other|General, folder/*
 {{< /callout >}}

 After you are done, and you can execute `./bin/gdg dash list` successfully, eg.: